About Woods Used to Make Recorders

 varnish, shellac, or lacquer.

-instruments, such as the Moeck Rottenburgh or Mollenhauer Denner may be described as 'boxwood', but Castello, Maracaibo and Zapatero boxwoods are varieties of South American or Asian origin, unrelated to European boxwood.
+instruments, such as the Moeck Rottenburgh or Mollenhauer Denner may be described as 'boxwood', but Castello, Maracaibo and Zapatero boxwoods are varieties of South American or Asian origin, unrelated to true European boxwood.
 They are less dense and not so fine-grained, but grow faster and

 is a popular choice for copies of Renaissance recorders because surviving